classdojo/policies/privacy.md

 > Basically,
 >
-> We collect information from you automatically so that we know when things go wrong, or to help us understand what parts of ClassDojo need some improvement.
-Take a look at our Cookie Policy to see what types of technologies we use to do this.
-If we collect precise geolocation data from you as a teacher or parent, we’ll ask for your explicit, opt-in consent.
+> We collect some information from you automatically using cookies so that we know when things go wrong, or to help us understand what parts of ClassDojo need some improvement.
+If we need to collect street-level (“precise”) geolocation data from you as a teacher or parent, we’ll ask for your explicit, opt-in consent.
 We do not collect precise geolocation data from students.

 ## How does ClassDojo use the information it collects?